 BGC3: The aquatic sources of this corridor include two streams rising in High Lodge Farm and another stream rising in the adjacent Bruern parish which, alongside the landowner's wildlife conservation wetland, merge near the main settlement into a stream that flows to its confluence with the Littlestock Brook at Church Road.
 The corridor includes four woodlands comprising more than 5,000 trees planted by the landowner.
 Two of them (NFMW1 and 2) are alongside the small brook from Bruern that hosts a Natural Flood Management scheme upstream.
 Another planted woodland (NFMW3) abuts BGC2 in the gap between Upper Milton and the main settlement.
 The fourth planted woodland (NFMW4) is part of a Natural Flood Management project alongside the stream from Bruern Home Farm, which is the natural Northern boundary of the Parish Field.
-BGC3 also includes the 1 ha strip of woodland (mapped as CPCC4) planted along the Littlestock Brook on the southern fringe of the Parish Field.
-From Church Road BGC3 continues to enclose the Littlestock Brook and the Home Farm stream from Bruern and the small meadows of rough pasture behind Pebblebrook House before widening across the floodplains and adjacent pastureland continuing to the River Evenlode Floodplain.
+BGC3 also includes the 1 ha strip of woodland (mapped as CPCC4) planted along the Littlestock Brook and the Home Farm stream from Bruern and the small meadows of rough pasture behind Pebblebrook House before widening across the floodplains and adjacent pastureland continuing to the River Evenlode Floodplain.
 In its Western, upper arms this corridor embraces several fields in Countryside Stewardship (see Figure 21) and the Northern arms of the corridor includes part of the Nature Recovery Areas presented by TVERC in Figure 1 for the North West of the Parish.
 BGC3 includes several Key Views.